svewap/nnrestapi/Documentation/Examples/Examples/LegacyJS/10_simple.rst

                 var $result = document.getElementById('result');

                 /**
-                 * Helper-function to send REST Api requests for older
+                 * Helper-function to requests for older
                  * browsers not supporting fetch()
                  *
                  */